aosborne17/mvc_flask/README.md

-MVC stands for Model View Controller
+# MVC stands for Model View Controller

-The controller is the run file that runs our code
+## The controller is the run file that runs our code

-Model would be our HTML and CSS temlplates
+## Model would be our HTML and CSS templates
-The controller would be our run file in our app.py
+## The controller would be our run file in our app.py
-The View would be the display of our program on a web browser
+## The View would be the display of our program on a web browser

 ```from flask import Flask